Paradise Elementary Parent Involvement Policy

 Building Capacity

 Paradise Elementary values the partnership of the parents in their children's education.
-There are many ways parents can make significant contributions to student success both at home and by volunteering at the school.
+There are many ways parents can make significant contributions to student success both at home and by volunteering and being active at the school.
 Student achievement is the result of effective home-school-community partnerships.
 Paradise Elementary will develop a partnership with public preschool programs.
 Parental involvement strategies will be coordinated to assist the transition from pre-school to elementary school.
 Annually Paradise Elementary will assess the needs of the parents and children in the community using a variety of tools including a survey or questionnaire.
 The findings will be used to revise the Title I program to meet the current needs.
 Workshops or other training will be made available to educators and parents to address these needs.
 Parents will be notified about training opportunities.

 Conduct an Annual Meeting